Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Sensors

 \section{Sensors}

 A critical component to consider when designing an autonomous vehicle is the choice of sensors.
-Each one has its advantages and disadvantages.
-Sensors also significantly impact the types of algorithms used and the conditions in which the vehicle can operate.
+Each one has its advantages and disadvantages, determines the type of algorithm used, and impacts the conditions in which the vehicle can operate.
 Autonomous vehicles may use multiple sensor modalities, and some sensors are better suited to certain constraints and environmental conditions than others.
 Another consideration is the cost; developers and manufacturers may favor one sensor over others to minimize costs.
 We will discuss the following sensors: LiDAR, Radar, Camera, and Ultrasonic.